docker/app/README.md

 ## Attachments (Storing additional files)

 If you want to store additional files in the application package, such as `prod.yml`, `test.yml` or other config files, use the directory format and simply place these files inside the *.dockerapp/ directory.
-These will be bundled into the package when using `docker-app push`
+These will be bundled into the package when using `docker-app push`.

 ## Sharing your application on the Hub